Oracle Java Case Study

 Correcting this required a line-by-line mapping of every Java installation against World Kinect's Oracle ordering documents and Customer Support Identifiers (CSIs).
 The advisory team compiled an entitlement matrix showing which Java installations were covered under existing Oracle product licences, which were legitimately Oracle's commercial JDK requiring separate licensing, and which had been removed or migrated during Phase 2.

-After Phase 1 (data validation: -$2.7M) and Phase 2 (deployment optimisation: further scope reduction), the entitlement analysis in Phase 3 covered the remaining legitimate Oracle Java installations by mapping them to existing Oracle product rights.
-Combined with the physical remediation completed in Phase 2, this left zero installations requiring a new Java SE subscription.
-Every remaining Oracle Java instance was either covered by an existing product entitlement or had been migrated to an open-source alternative.
+After Phase 1 (data validation: -$2.7M) and Phase 2 (deployment optimisation: further scope reduction), the entitlement analysis covered the remaining legitimate Oracle Java installations by mapping them to existing Oracle product rights.
+This left zero installations requiring a new Java SE subscription.

 Phase 4: Negotiation and Audit Closure — Zero Cost Resolution

-With the data validated, the environment optimised, and entitlements mapped, the advisory team managed the formal audit negotiation with Oracle's LMS team — the critical phase where evidence is presented and the audit outcome is determined.
+With the data validated, the environment optimised, and entitlements mapped, the advisory team managed the formal audit negotiation with Oracle's LMS team.

 The advisory team compiled a comprehensive audit response document addressing Oracle's findings across four dimensions: data corrections (265 overcounted systems), remediation evidence (85% reduction in Oracle Java installations), entitlement mapping (32 servers covered by existing Oracle product licences), and a clear statement of World Kinect's current compliant position.
 The response was supported by detailed appendices: CMDB records, network discovery reports, Java version analysis, OpenJDK migration records, and Oracle ordering document reconciliation.